Buying a small business

 A security interest may be created when a grantor agrees to a secured party taking an interest in the personal property of the grantor as security for a loan or other obligation.
 The secured party can take the personal property (collateral) if the secured obligation is not met.

-A potential purchaser can search the PPSR to determine if any security interests exist over particular items of personal property.
-A search of the PPSR is prudent when buying property.
+A potential purchaser can search the PPSR to determine if there are any security interests over items of personal property.

 What is Intellectual Property?